Peatling Magna

-Peatling Magna (also once known as “Great Petlyng” and later as “Great Peatling”) is a village in Harborough district, south Leicestershire.
+Peatling Magna (also once known as Great Petlyng and later as Great Peatling) is a village in the Harborough district in south Leicestershire, England.
 The population of the civil parish at the 2011 census was 210.
 It lies 3.7 km north-east of Ashby Magna and 2.9 km north-north-east of Peatling Parva.

 Church

 The church of All Saints is mainly of the 14th and 15th centuries and contains some fine examples of carved woodwork of different periods.